 The biggest downside to transporting a pet by air is all the paperwork and complicated processes, which can be very time-consuming.
-Happy Tails Travel, Inc. relieves that stress by taking care of the logistics of your pet’s air travel.
+Happy Tails Travel, Inc. relieves that stress by handling your pet’s air travel logistics.
 They’ve been in business since 1995 and claim a 100% safety record.

 Benefits of Happy Tails Travel, Inc.